francescorn/first-express-app/README.md

 # first-express-app
-Learned how to create and use Express.js.
+Learned how to create and use Express.js using Hello world! example.
-Displays 'Hello world!'

 Express: helmet, bodyParser, cors, morgan